ALib C++ Library

 Note

 Despite its flexibility, type ConfigResourcePool is provided for convenience.
-It was just a "low hanging fruit" of implementation making use of sibling module ALib Configuration .
+It was just a "low hanging fruit" of implementation making use of sibling module ALib Configuration.

 There are no plans on the road map of ALib to impose a more sophisticated implementation for externalized string resources.
 It is simply not in the domain of this library to provide a higher level of functionality.
-The whole purpose of this module itself ist to have an abstract and very simple interface into any sort of "resources backend" and its choice is completely independent from the choice of using ALib with a software!
+The whole purpose of this module itself is to have an abstract and very simple interface into any sort of "resources backend" and its choice is completely independent of the choice of using ALib with a software!

 3.5.
 Indirect Resource Access